Kim Deal: Recording

-Kim Deal uses the "All Wave" philosophy of recording, using no computers, no digital recording, no auto-tuning, nor any other mainstays of contemporary production.
-The philosophy carries through the entire production and mastering process, including mixing, editing, sequencing, post-production and the exceptional step of an all-analog direct-metal master for the vinyl LP.
-This process was used on the Breeders' Title TK, the Off You EP, and Mountain Battles.

-Deal commissioned the All Wave logo in an effort to identify recordings that follow this method of recording, and possibly start a movement.
+Kim Deal eschews digital equipment entirely for recording and mixing.
+Deal commissioned the "All Wave" logo in an effort to identify recordings that follow this method of recording, and possibly start a movement.

 Personal life

+Deal married John Murphy on Memorial Day in 1985.
+In January 1986, they moved to Boston, Murphy's hometown.
+Murphy co-wrote the Breeders song "Hoverin'" with Deal.
+The couple divorced in 1988.

-When asked if she had a "gay bone" in her body, Deal responded with "You know what?
-I'm just so… asexual, I wish I had a gay bone."
+When asked if she had a "gay bone" in her body, Deal responded, "You know what?
+I'm just so...asexual, I wish I had a gay bone."